-Hormonal acne.
+Hormonal acne treatment.
 It’s something you’re supposed to grow out of.
 Like awkward teenage crushes, boy bands and report cards…

 - What is hormonal acne?